uabrc/researcher_facing_readthedocs/source/openstack/instance_setup_basic.rst

    e.
 There should be a new entry in the table.

    .. figure:: ./images/key_pairs_004.png
       :alt: Image showing the Key Pairs page.
-The Key Pairs table has one entry.
+The Key Pairs table has one entry labeled my_key_pair.

 6. To use the private key on your local machine.